 • What have we learned from market moves in 2018?

-Please note this is intended for clients and prospective clients only.
+Please note this is intended for UK and European professional investors only.
 It is not for use by journalists.
 For press comment please contact your local Janus Henderson PR representative.

 Tom Ross, Seth Meyer and Thomas HansonRecorded: Dec 5 201844 mins